yangsu01/funance_blog/src/blogs/returns.md

 ### 1.1 Close vs Adjusted Close

-First we choose a stock, lets do `TSM (Taiwan Semiconductor Manufacturing Company)`.
+First, we choose a stock, let's do `TSM (Taiwan Semiconductor Manufacturing Company)`.
 Using _yfinance_ we can download the historical data over the last 10 years, which looks something like this

 <img src="./figures/returns/tsm-historical-data.jpg" alt="downloaded TSM data" class="img-fluid" /> <br>
 Figure 1: Historical Prices of TSM